-For over a decade we have worked to save the three heroic-era Ross Island expedition bases of Captain Robert Falcon Scott and Sir Ernest Shackleton.
-In the process, we have undertaken cutting-edge heritage conservation unprecedented in its scale and complexity in the polar regions, and have become the world leader in remote cold-climate heritage conservation.
+These huts, crammed with the original supplies and equipment have been described as the most evocative heritage buildings in the world.
+In the process of conserving the huts we have undertaken cutting-edge heritage conservation unprecedented in its scale and complexity in the polar regions, and have become the world leader in remote cold-climate heritage conservation.

 Our conservation work ensures the expedition bases and thousands of artefacts left behind survive and are preserved for the benefit of current and future generations.
-Our inspiring explorers outreach programmes share the stories of Antarctic exploration, promoting the values of adventure, discovery and endurance.
+We are also committed to sharing the spirit of exploration and encouraging the next generation of inspiring explorers.
+Our outreach programmes share the stories of Antarctic exploration, promoting the values of adventure, discovery and endurance.

 The Antarctic Heritage Trust (NZ) was established in 1987 and cares for five expedition bases in the Ross Sea region of Antarctica:

 Our current work programme has four main focus areas: